 What happened to Gabby Petito?

-Petito was traveling a van with Laundrie leading up to her death and the close living quarters appeared to put a strain on the relationship.
+Petito was traveling in a van with Laundrie leading up to her death and the close living quarters appeared to put a strain on the relationship.

-Police became involved with the couple following a 911 call from a witness, audio of which has been provided by the Grand County Sheriff’s Office.
+Local police officers Eric Pratt and Daniel Robbins became involved with the couple following a 911 call from a witness, audio of which has been provided by the Grand County Sheriff’s Office.
 “We drove by and the gentleman was slapping the girl,” the caller said.
 “Then we stopped.
 They ran up and down the sidewalk.
 He proceeded to hit her, hopped in the car and they drove off.”

-Who is Gabby Petito?
+Who was Gabby Petito?